pantheon-systems/documentation/source/content/multidev-faq.md

 <Alert title="Note" type="info" >

 To support the large number of web teams whose day-to-day operations are disrupted by the COVID-19 pandemic, we are making Multidev available for no additional charge to all customers through September 1, 2020.
-See the [blog post](https://pantheon.io/blog/why-were-making-multidev-free-through-july-1stfor) for more information (note: the offer has been extended since the post was published).
+See the [blog post](https://pantheon.io/blog/why-were-making-multidev-free-through-july-1st) for more information (note: this offer has been extended since the post was published).

 </Alert>